TosbackCgusBridge-Bot/CGUs-versions/Snapfish/Privacy Policy.md

 Credit card numbers are used only for processing payments and are not used for other purposes.
 As part of real-time payment processing, HP subscribes to fraud management services.
 This service provides HP with an extra level of security to guard against credit card fraud and to protect your financial data.

 9\.
-Changes to this statement
+Changes to this Statement

 If we modify our Privacy Statement, we will post the revised statement here, with an updated revision date.
 If we make significant changes to our Statement that materially alter our privacy practices, we may also notify you by other means, such as sending an email or posting a notice on our corporate website and/or social media pages prior to the changes taking effect.

 10\.
 Contacting us

 We value your opinions.
-If you have comments or questions about our Privacy Statement, please send them to the HP Privacy Office or write to us at the following address:
+If you have comments or questions about our Privacy Statement, privacy at HP or wish to make a complaint please send them to the HP Privacy Office or write to us at the following address: